grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi chuckled.
 "If you want to know the real reason, it is because the salmon canneries are all in remote parts of the north.
 The cans are shipped up there empty to be filled with fresh-caught northern salmon.
 The tapered cans let them stack far more cans into the hold of ships moving the empty cans by nesting them."

-"Oh."
-Said Shakes, somewhat disappointedly.
+"Oh," said Shakes, somewhat disappointedly.

 In another twenty minutes or so Gregory had steaming piles of rice on their plates smothered in bits of fish and ginger.
 He stir fried a couple of boxes of frozen spinach and scooped them onto their plates to supplement the black and white mush with some dark green.